WW II VETERANS MEMORIAL TRAIL:

 Directions:

-To start from downtown Mansfield [Northern End]: Take exit 30 off of I-495 and travel north on South Main St. When you enter downtown on North Main St, look for Old Colony Rd on your right.
+To start from downtown Mansfield for the WW II Veterans Memorial Trail [Northern End]: Take exit 30 off of I-495 and travel north on South Main St. When you enter downtown on North Main St, look for Old Colony Rd on your right.
 A public parking lot is located here.

-To start from Fruit Street parking lot in Mansfield [Southern End]; Take exit 30 off of I-495 and travel north on South Main St. Take your first right onto Hall St (green airport sign) and follow until it merges and become Fruit St. Follow Fruit St past the Mansfield Airport and spot the parking lot on your left.
+To start from Fruit Street parking lot in Mansfield for the WW II Veterans Memorial Trail [Southern End]; Take exit 30 off of I-495 and travel north on South Main St. Take your first right onto Hall St (green airport sign) and follow until it merges and become Fruit St. Follow Fruit St past the Mansfield Airport and spot the parking lot on your left.

+Starting from the Fruit Street parking lot in Mansfield [Southern End]; [Continuing Mileage] The paved WW II Veterans Memorial Trail heads North from the parking lot.
+A Map Board is located here.
 A stone-dust path parallels the paved trail.
 This is a straight trail with no turns and although wooded on both sides is wide open.
 White Mileage Markers are painted on the pavement in both directions.
 Continuing along the trail, an open field is now along your left side followed by a residential corridor.
-Come to East St at 1.6 miles.
+Come to East St after 1.6 miles.
 Map Board.
-Here the trail follows a double-wide sidewalk through Mansfield.
-Several road crossings before you come to main St at 1.9 miles.
+Here the trail follows a double-wide sidewalk through residential Mansfield, past resident parking lots.
+Several road crossings before you cross Court Street where you'll find public parking.
+Pass by the Harry B. Chase Jr. Place (picnic pavilion along with informational signs about the Old Colony RR) before coming to Main St after 1.9 miles.

 HH